Garden Office Permitted Development

 If you plan to build a garden office in your front garden, you would need to apply for Planning Permission

-Outbuildings and garages to be single storey with maximum eaves height of 2.5 metres and maximum overall height of four meters with a dual pitched roof or three meters for any other roof.
+Outbuildings and garages to be single storey with maximum eaves height of 2.5 metres and maximum overall height of four metres with a dual pitched roof or three metres for any other roof.

 This rule is telling us several things: